thoughtbot/ios-on-rails/book/iOS/posting_a_user.md

 	typedef void(^HUMRailsClientErrorCompletionBlock)(NSError *error);

-The block that we typedef is the same as the block we previously declared, so now we can declare the method `createCurrentUserWithCompletionBlock:` as so:
+The block that we typedef is the same as the block we previously declared, so now we can declare the method `-createCurrentUserWithCompletionBlock:` as so:

 	- (void)createCurrentUserWithCompletionBlock:
 		(HUMRailsClientErrorCompletionBlock)block;

-The [Apple developer library](https://developer.apple.com/library/ios/documentation/cocoa/Conceptual/Blocks/Articles/bxDeclaringCreating.html#//apple_ref/doc/uid/TP40007502-CH4-SW1) has an in-depth section on declaring blocks in Objective C, for those interested.
+The [Apple Developer Library](https://developer.apple.com/library/ios/documentation/cocoa/Conceptual/Blocks/Articles/bxDeclaringCreating.html#//apple_ref/doc/uid/TP40007502-CH4-SW1) has an in-depth section on declaring blocks in Objective C, for those interested.
 This [cheat sheet](http://goshdarnblocksyntax.com) of different block syntaxes may also be of help, as they do vary slightly.

 ### Creating a Task for Making Requests

-Now that we have declared `createCurrentUserWithCompletionBlock:` and typedef-ed its completion block, we can define the method.
+Now that we have declared `-createCurrentUserWithCompletionBlock:` and typedef-ed its completion block, we can define the method.

 	// HUMRailsClient.m